Corporate LMS: How Can It Drive Business Success?

 Courses on sales teach learners how to sell products better: predict customers’ needs, present products in terms of customer benefits, handle objections, close sales, etc. Customer support skills training educates employees on how to make customers feel listened to, while quickly executing processes that resolve problems.

 Corporate LMS software allows for learning process automation and better engagement.
-You can provide your learners with beautiful SCORM-compliant courses, assess their knowledge with online quizzes, and develop their sales and communication skills with the help of dialogue simulations.
+You can provide your learners with beautiful SCORM-compliant courses, assess their knowledge with online quizzes, and develop their sales and communication skills with the help of role-play simulations.

 Outcomes: A good training experience can make your employees better equipped to increase sales, and well-trained service & support teams can convert customers calling about a problem into brand evangelists.

 This is an example of a car sale dialogue simulation.

 With a corporate LMS platform, it’s possible to educate channel partners across the globe.
 Such training gives them insights into your products, the development pipeline, new features, new product applications, and how-tos.
 Plus, you can provide your partners with compliance training and help them build sales and customer support skills.

 Outcomes: Online channel training can help you enhance your company’s network and upgrade your business.